Obarun/66/doc/66-hpr.md

 The system is going down NOW!
 ```

 - **-f** : force.
 The command will not trigger a clean shutdown procedure; it will only sync the filesystems then tell the kernel to immediately `halt`, `poweroff` and `reboot`.
 This should be the last step in the lifetime cycle of the machine.

 - **-h** : halt.
 The system will be shut down but the power will remain connected.

 - **-p** : poweroff.
 Like halt but the power will also be turned off.

 - **-r** : reboot.
 The system will initialize a warm boot without disconnecting power.

+- **-n** : Do not call [sync()](https://pubs.opengroup.org/onlinepubs/9699919799/functions/sync.html) before the hardware shutdown.
+The default is to sync, just in case.
+This option is only relevant when combined with **-f**; without it, it has no effect.

 - **-d** : Do not write a wtmp shutdown entry—see [utmp,wtmp and btmp](https://en.wikipedia.org/wiki/Utmp).